Chart Color Schemes

 An assessment of population growth drivers in Hawthorne reveals an overall ranking slightly below national averages considering recent, and medium term trends

-Hawthorne's population was around 5,705 as of November 2025.
-This reflected an increase of 572 people since the 2021 Census, which reported a population of 5,133 people.
-The change was inferred from the estimated resident population of 5,695 from the ABS as of June 2024 and an additional 57 validated new addresses since the Census date.
-This level of population equated to a density ratio of 4,104 persons per square kilometer, placing Hawthorne in the top 10% of national locations assessed by AreaSearch.
-Hawthorne's growth of 11.1% since the 2021 census exceeded the national average (8.9%).
-Overseas migration contributed approximately 55.3% of overall population gains during recent periods, with all drivers including natural growth and interstate migration being positive factors.
+Hawthorne's population is around 5,705 as of November 2025.
+This reflects an increase of 572 people since the 2021 Census, which reported a population of 5,133 people.
+The change is inferred from the estimated resident population of 5,695 from the ABS as of June 2024 and an additional 57 validated new addresses since the Census date.
+This level of population equates to a density ratio of 4,104 persons per square kilometer.
+Hawthorne's growth rate of 11.1% since the 2021 census exceeded the national average of 8.9%.
+Population growth was primarily driven by overseas migration contributing approximately 55.3% of overall population gains during recent periods.

-AreaSearch adopted ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections were used, released in 2023 based on 2021 data.
-These state projections did not provide age category splits, so AreaSearch applied proportional growth weightings in line with the ABS Greater Capital Region projections for each age cohort, released in 2023 based on 2022 data.
-Future population dynamics anticipated a population increase just below the median of statistical areas analysed by AreaSearch, with Hawthorne expected to increase by 488 persons to 2041 based on the latest population numbers, recording an overall gain of 8.4% over the 17 years.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered and years post-2032, Queensland State Government's SA2 area projections are adopted, released in 2023 based on 2021 data.
+These state projections do not provide age category splits; hence proportional growth weightings in line with ABS Greater Capital Region projections are applied where utilised.
+Future population dynamics anticipate an increase just below the median of statistical areas analysed by AreaSearch, with Hawthorne expected to increase by 488 persons to reach approximately 6,193 by 2041 based on the latest annual ERP population numbers, reflecting a gain of 8.4% in total over the 17 years.

 Frequently Asked Questions - Population